 Getting Out of the Park

-The shuttles leave at different times, these shuttles only take you back to where the buses dropped you off at the park entrance, they are 3,000clp.
-You can walk this but it’s 7km of dusty road.
-There is a 1pm shuttle if your bus leaves at 1:30 as well as a 2pm and 7pm shuttle.
+Once you have finished The Torres del Paine W trek shuttles leave the park four at different times, these shuttles only take you back to where the buses dropped you off at the park entrance, they are 3,000clp.
+You can walk this but it’s 7km of a dusty road.
+There is a 1 pm shuttle if your bus leaves at 1:30 as well as a 2 pm and 7 pm shuttle.
 Check your return bus ticket to see what times your company leaves (the most common is 2:30 and 7:30.)

 Once you have arrived and caught your bus it will take you back to the bus terminal in Puerto Natales.

 If you are coming on a holiday specifically for hiking or to complete this trek then I would suggest you bring as much of your own camping/hiking gear as possible.
 Camping gear for hire in Puerto Natales isn’t necessarily cheap, but it is easily available and good quality.

 1) A tent – make sure you have plenty of pegs and are shown how to set it up and take it down as the types of tents can vary.
 Also, you will want to check the tent for holes and make sure all the poles and pegs are included.

 2) Sleeping bag – check the temperature recommendations for the one you are hiring and compare with the weather forecast.
 Also check the zippers all work.

 3) Cooking set – this should include a gas cooker, pot, utensils, bowls, and cups.
 You will need to BUY fuel for the cooker.

 4) Hiking boots – if you don’t already have good hiking shoes then you can hire them along with practically any other clothing or even a backpack.